denten-books/plain-text/3-format.md

 as *eidos* is instantiated, it moves from being an ideal form into an apparent shape, as an epistemological category.

-Someone writes down "all these cats are subsumed under the category of 'feline.'"
-At this moment, the ideal of "felines" becomes an ossified and unchanging dead thing.
-For Hegel, the true ideal must continue to exist and develop in the real world.
-It is not merely a socially constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent."
-The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed categories.
-New and radically different cats may come into existence---ones no longer covered by the "external mark" of being "feline."
+I understand Hegel's "formal Universal" as follows.
+Imagine someone were to write "all these cats are subsumed under the category of 'feline.'"
+The ideal of being "feline" captures a snapshot of what it means to be feline at the moment of the category's naming.
+For Hegel, the true ideal cannot exist in the name al must continue to exist and develop in the real world.
+It is not merely a socially constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent" from all attempts to fix it categorically.
+The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed ways of expression.
+No matter what we call cats, the feline species will continue to evolve.
+New and radically different cats may come into existence---ones no longer covered by the "external mark" of being "feline," that is by our taxonomical categories.
 Yet this would only mean that the ideal of "feline" has developed past human understanding.
 Zoologists would, at that point, need simply adjust their categories to include new forms of feline being.
 Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a "snapshot" of what it meant to be a cat in times already past.
-For Hegel, one should not confuse that static snapshot with the animate ideal.
+For Hegel, one should not confuse that static categorical snapshot with the animate ideal.

 Hegel's "concrete universal" therefore exists in the real, physical world.
 One way to understand this difficult concept is to think of it as capturing both